What is NIPT?

 More information about NIPT?

-Information about prenatal screening for Downs-, Edwards- and Pataus syndrome, which includes information about NIPT, can be found on www.onderzoekvanmijnongeborenkind.nl.
-This site is in dutch but you can download an english, and many other languages, version of the information booklet on this site.
+Information about prenatal screening for Downs-, Edwards- and Pataus syndrome, which includes information about NIPT, can be found on www.pns.nl.
+This site is in Dutch but you can download an english, and many other languages, version of the information booklet on this site.

 First appointment with your midwife or obstetrician